Enabling kids to manage emotions effectively

 - Ask them to say no to bullying and face the one bullying with opinions.

 - Ask kids to write down all the things they are grateful for.

 - Why not, thank God daily for the blessings he has showered upon, so that even on a bad day, they will have something to be thankful for.

 - Give a small encouraging note or a card if your child goes out of the way to show gratitude.

 As parents, we need to work on their thoughts and emotions as it is said that thoughts create beliefs and beliefs form attitude!

 We all know how much kids love their play.
-But did you ever wonder how much time your child is

-  getting for free play?
+But did you ever wonder how much time your child is getting for free play?

 I saw my preschooler playing “Animal Shelter Play” with his friends.
-While few became family

-  members, 2-3 opted to become animals, rather talking animals.
-They took to the emotions of an

-  animal, love and care, which are our responsibilities as humans.
-These kids were not just passing

-  the message, but they were building up their emotional skills.
-They were attaining compassion by
+While few became family members, 2-3 opted to become animals, rather than talking animals.
+They took to the emotions of an animal, love, and care, which are our responsibilities as humans.
+These kids were not just passing the message, but they were building up their emotional skills.
+They were attaining compassion by this play.

-  this play.